 Perhaps you’ve taken the Plastic Free July challenge.
-You’ve banned plastic wrap in your home, started carrying your reusable water bottle everywhere and maybe you’ve learned how to make yogurt.
+You’ve banned plastic wrap in your home, started carrying your reusable water bottle everywhere and maybe you’ve started making your own granola.
 You feel very excited about your progress (as you should)!
 Then your friends and family criticize you and burst your bubble.
 Sound familiar?

 “You don’t make a difference.”

 Well, if nothing else, I have made a difference in my own life.
 I don’t eat processed food.
 I eat more delicious and healthier food.
 I get sick way less often.
 My kids know how to cook—a valuable life skill.
 I am happy.
 No, I can’t save the world, but I have had friends, neighbors and followers on social media tell me they have adopted some of my habits.
 Beth Terry’s blog influenced me and my daughter MK when she found it in 2011.
 Imagine all the people she has encouraged to change their lifestyles.
 We all do make a difference.

 “Yeah, well, I still say you don’t make a difference.
 If you actually do want to make a difference, quit your day job and go protest Big Oil in the streets full-time.”

 I do what I can in my circumstances.
 I am not perfect.
 I started a blog because I enjoy writing and needed a creative outlet and felt I had something to say.
 I think activism doesn’t have to be an all-or-nothing proposition—either you dedicate your life to the cause and give up everything (including your family) or you don’t bother.
 I would like to do more, such as teach more people how to cook and take care of themselves.
 Cooking mitigates so many problems (dependency on Big Food, obesity, diabetes…eating nasty food!).
 As one of my heroes Ron Finley puts it, “Food is the problem and food is the solution.”